imarcher/Cherry/data/README.md

 GSL 2.7

 ## Compile and Run
-It is Cmake project, which can be easily compiled and run by Clion.
+It is Cmake project, which can be easily compiled and run by CLion.
 Alternatively, you can compile and run using the following command.
 ```shell
 # Move to the cdata folder